MicrosoftwareStudios/PC-Protector-Modular-Scanner/README.md

 ## How to use:
 Load the source code into Microsoft Visual Studio and use the functions/classes/subs included to run a scan.

+> [!Important]
+> Please read the license agreement before you use this source code, as it contains important information about how you can distribute this code.